ekhmoi/what-appears/1_chapters/01-what-appears/04-here-body-and-sense-of-me.md

-## Chapter 4 - Here, This Body, and the Sense of “Me”
+## Here, This Body, and the Sense of “Me”

 We’ve been talking about: